 The journal can be used to release negative emotions and improve your mental health.
 You can make notes on life with hepatitis C, expressing your true feelings and acknowledging that you are in control of your own health.
 Many people find this type of emotional release quite useful.

-App generates reports that can be shared with healthcare professionals
+The app produces reports that users can share with healthcare professionals

 It is a big advantage to offer your treating physician an overview of your condition.
 You will no longer struggle to remember every little detail, and it will be of great comfort to be able to describe the effect of every medication, potential side effects, and other health-related data.